 The first step in bringing up the Speedster7t FPGA is to appropriately power it up.
-The Speedster7t Power User Guide details how the power supplies and configuration related pins/signals need to be asserted to ensure a successful power-up.
+The Speedster7t Power User Guide (UG087) details how the power supplies and configuration related pins/signals must be asserted to ensure a successful power-up.
 To summarize these requirements:

-- 1. Drive FCU CONFIG RSTN low. - 2.
+- 1. Drive FCU_CONFIG_RSTN low. - 2.
 Power-up all supplies to full rail while keeping FCU_CONFIG_RSTN low to ensure that the Speedster7t FPGA powers up in a reset state.
 The FCU clock need not be running at this time. - 3.
 If the FCU_CONFIG_MODESEL pins are not statically set (tied off to ground/V{DD} using resistor loading options), drive them to set the desired configuration mode using the external interface. - 4.
 Drive FCU_CONFIG_RSTN high to release the reset.
 Start providing clocks on the FCU clock. - 5.
-The user must ensure that all clocks used by Speedster7t FPGA are stable when reset is released.
+Ensure that all clocks used by the Speedster7t FPGA are stable when reset is released.